Chris Robinson (baseball): Chicago Cubs

-Texas Rangers

-He signed as a minor league free agent with the Texas Rangers before the 2012 season, receiving an invitation to spring training.
-He was released on March 30.

 Baltimore Orioles

+On December 15, 2011, Robinson signed a minor league contract with the Texas Rangers organization, receiving an invitation to spring training.
+He was released prior to the start of the season on March 30, 2012.

-On April 3, Robinson signed a minor league deal with the Baltimore Orioles and was assigned to the Triple-A Norfolk.
+On April 3, 2012, Robinson signed a minor league contract with the Baltimore Orioles and was assigned to the Triple-A Norfolk Tides.

 Robinson started the 2013 season with Norfolk.

 San Diego Padres

-He was traded to the San Diego Padres on June 20, and assigned to the Triple-A Tucson Padres.
-On August 15, 2013, Robinson had his contract selected by the Padres to replace Nick Hundley who had been placed on the paternity list.
-Robinson was optioned back to Tucson on August 17 without appearing in a game when Hundley returned.
+On June 20, 2013, Robinson was traded to the San Diego Padres and assigned to the Triple-A Tucson Padres.
+On August 15, Robinson had his contract selected by the Padres to replace Nick Hundley, who had been placed on the paternity list.
+Robinson was optioned back to Tucson on August 17 without appearing in a game when Hundley returned, briefly becoming a phantom ballplayer.
 He was recalled on September 1 when rosters expanded.
 On September 25, Robinson hit a pinch-hit three-run home run in the eight inning to record both his first major league hit and home run.
 He was designated for assignment on September 30.
+Robinson cleared waivers and was sent outright to Triple-A Tucson on October 4.
+He elected free agency on November 4.

 Robinson was presented with a special recognition award by the Major League Baseball Players Association at the Baseball Canada National Teams Award Banquet in January, 2014.

-Retired
+On February 14, 2014, Robinson announced his retirement from professional baseball.

-He retired from professional baseball in the 2014 off-season and became a full-time coach at Centerfield Sports and with the Great Lake Canadians in London, Ontario.
+Robinson later became a full-time coach at Centerfield Sports and with the Great Lake Canadians in London, Ontario.